danygiguere/docker_db/README.md

 - Once installed a newtork will have been created.
 Look in the logs and you should see:
     - `Network docker_db_my-network   Created `
-- Then take that network name for other apps.
+- Note that you meay need that network name for other apps.
 For instance in another app you may have a docker-compose file that looks like this:

 ```
 version: '3.7'